Sherry Vinegar

 Method

-Store in cool, dark cabinet away from direct sunlight and heat sources
+Store in a cool, dark cupboard away from direct sunlight in original glass bottle with sealed cap

 Duration